Journey to the heart of the Mount Lozere

 And the secrets kept by stones

-As you hike along the paths that will lead you through picturesque villages and hamlets, keep an eye out on stones that bear witness to ancient history and traditions.
+As you hike through picturesque villages and hamlets, keep an eye out on stones that bear witness to ancient history and traditions.
 146 Maltese crosses are carved into various rocks around the Mount Lozere, delimiting the territory that once belonged to the Knights of Malta.
-Tempest bell towers rise near isolated hamlets, used to help those lost in violent rain and snow storms to find their way to shelter.
+Tempest bell towers rise near isolated hamlets, for those lost in violent rain and snow storms to find their way to shelter.
 As you walk through the narrow village streets, you will surely run into ancient bread ovens, watermills, wash-houses and threshing floors.
-Take a moment to also discover the marks left during the tumultuous French Religion Wars, between Catholics and Protestants, that took place in the Cevennes and on the Mount Lozere.
+Pay attention to the marks left during the tumultuous French Religion Wars, between Catholics and Protestants, that took place in the Cevennes and on the Mount Lozere.

 photo credit : © Thierry Vezon

-A selection of picturesque villages and hamlets on the Mount Lozere that still stand to this day :
+A selection of picturesque villages and hamlets on the Mount Lozere :

-The Hôpital hamlet and the Order of the Knights of Malta The interpretive trail of the Mas Camargues hamlet Grizac and its medieval castle The interpretive trail of the Hermet hamlet La Fage and the tempest bell tower L’Aubaret and the shepherds’ path Les Urfuits and its ancient farmhouse Gourdouze and the Trenze rocks Le Pont de Montvert marked by French Religion Wars Vialas below the Trenze rocks The medieval village la Garde Guérin
+The Hôpital hamlet and the Order of the Knights of Malta The interpretive trail of the Mas Camargues hamlet Grizac and its medieval castle The interpretive trail of the Hermet hamlet La Fage and the tempest bell tower L’Aubaret and the shepherds’ path Les Urfuits and its traditional farmhouse Gourdouze and the Trenze rocks Le Pont de Montvert marked by French Religion Wars Vialas with its grandiose view of the Trenze rocks The medieval village la Garde Guérin